DANGEROUS DRIVING DEFENCE LAWYERS

 Will I go to Jail for Dangerous Driving?

 The Crown can seek a jail sentence if the facts and circumstances support the position.
 In cases where there is a collision, injury or serious risk to public safety, the Crown will be more likely to achieve a jail sentence.
-If the Crown proceeds by indictment the sentence can be as high as give years' in jail.
+If the Crown proceeds by indictment the sentence can be as high as five years' in jail.

 How to Drop Dangerous Driving Charges?